-- I Each Group Leader will notify to Committee Services those members for each committee who are authorised by their Group as substitutes in case of need - A committee member who cannot attend a meeting will identify an authorised substitute - The committee member will notify Committee Services with a copy to the substitute and their Group Leader that the substitute will attend in their place.
-This must be done no later than thirty minutes prior to the meeting of Committee concerned - The substitution will be for one meeting only.
-Once the substitution has been notified, the original committee member will be unable to attend as a committee member, and the rights and duties of the committee member will fall to the substitute for the scope of the single meeting. - The substitute member cannot carry out the role of Chairman or Vice Chairman of the Committee. - If a permanent or long-term replacement of a Committee member is required, this will be confirmed in writing by the Group Leader.
+- I Each Group Leader will notify to Committee Services those members for each committee who are authorised by their Group as substitutes in case of need - A committee member who cannot attend a meeting will identify an authorised substitute if possible. - The committee member will notify Committee Services with a copy to the substitute and their Group Leader that the substitute will attend in their place.
+This must be done no later than thirty minutes prior to the meeting of Committee concerned.
+Group Leaders will only be able to appoint representatives for that political group. - Substitute members will have all the powers and duties of any ordinary member of the Committee but will not be able to exercise any special powers or duties exercisable by the person they are substituting.
+Substitute members may attend meetings in that capacity only to take the place of the ordinary member for whom they are designated substitute and where the ordinary member will be absent for the whole of the meeting. - The substitution will be for one meeting only.
+Once the substitution has been notified, the original committee member will be unable to attend as a committee member, and the rights and duties of the committee member will fall to the substitute for the scope of the single meeting. - The substitute member cannot carry out the role of Chairman or Vice Chairman of the Committee. - If a permanent or long-term replacement of a Committee member is required, this will be confirmed in writing by the Group Leader. - 8 Only Members who have attended Development Management or Licensing training within the previous three years may act as a substitute.